-Closing all transactions and shutting down the source database server Initiating fast recovery to verify that no open transactions exist
+Closing all transactions and shutting down the source database server .
+Initiating fast recovery to verify that no open transactions exist Verifying the integrity of the data . .

 Chapter 4.
 Enterprise Replication and migration 4-1

 Preparing to migrate with Enterprise Replication 4-1

+Migrating with Enterprise Replication 4-1

 Migrating with Enterprise Replication 4-2

-Migrating with Enterprise Replication 4-3

-Reverting with Enterprise Replication 4-3
+Reverting with Enterprise Replication

-Express Edition migration and Enterprise Replication 4-5

 Chapter 5.
 High-availability cluster migration 5-1

 Preparing to migrate, upgrade, or revert clusters.

 Upgrading clusters to a new PID or fix pack

+Opgraving clusters to a new FID of fix pack

-Migrating clusters to a new release .
+Migrating clusters to a new release

+Upgrading a cluster while it is online

+Errors and warnings generated by the sec2er command

-Reverting clusters
+Reverting clusters.

-Restoring clusters to a consistent point
+Restoring clusters to a consistent point.

 Restoring a cluster from a backup archive

-Restoring a cluster from the HDR secondary server 5-6
+Restoring a cluster none the TIDK secondary server •••••••••••••••••••••••••••••••••••••••

 Chapter 6.
-Migrating to Informix Version 11.50 6-1
+Migrating to Informix Version 11.70 6-1

 Migrating to the new version of Informix 6-1

+Installing the new version of Informix

-Installing the new version of Informix 6-2
+Installing the new version of Informix

-Setting environment variables 6-4

-Setting environment variables . <t< td="">6-5</t<> 6-5
+Customizing configuration files

 Adding Communications Support Modules 6-5

 Installing or upgrading any DataBlade modules

-Initializing the new version of Informix.
+Starting the new version of Informix.

-Initializing the High Derformance Loader employed detenance

-Upgrading the High-Performance Loader onpload database
+Upgrading the High-Performance Loader onpload database 6-6

-Restoring to a previous consistent state after a failed upgrade
+Restoring to a previous consistent state after a failed upgrade 6-7

-Completing required post-migration tasks
+Completing required post-migration tasks 6-8

-For ON-Bar, rename the sm_versions.std file
+For ON-Bar, copy the sm_versions file 6-9

 Optionally update statistics on your tables after migrating

 Update statistics on some system catalog tables after migrating

 Review client applications and registry keys.
 6-10

-Verify the integrity of migrated data
+Verify the integrity of migrated data 6-10

 Back up Informix after migrating to the new version

-Tune the new version for performance.
+Tune the new version for performance and adjust queries

-Register DataBlade modules 6-11
+Register DataBlade modules

 Chapter 7.
-Reverting from Informix Version 11.50
+Reverting from Informix Version 11.70

 Preparing to revert.

-Ascertain that reversion is possible and identify reversion requirements 7-2
+Ascertain that reversion is possible and identify reversion requirements .

 Check and configure available space for reversion

 Save copies of the current configuration files

-Save copies of the current configuration files

-Save system catalog information
+Save system catalog information.

-Verify the integrity of the Version 11.50 data
+Verify the integrity of the Version 11.70 data

-Back up Informix Version 11.50
+Back up Informix Version 11.70

 Run dummy UPDATE statements

-Remove Version 11.50 features
+Remove Version 11.70 features

 Remove new BladeManager extensions

-Reverting from Informix Version 11.50.
+Reverting from Informix Version 11.70

 Run the reversion utility

-Restore original configuration parameters.
+Restore original configuration parameters

-Restore original environment variables 14 Remove any Communications Support Module settings Recompile any Java UDRs that were compiled using JDK 5.0 14 Reinstall and start the earlier database server 14 Optionally update statistics on your tables after reverting 14 Update statistics on some system catalog tables after reverting 15 Verify the integrity of the reverted data 15 Back up the database server after reversion 15 Return the database server to online mode 15 Reverting clusters 15
+Restore original environment variables

+Remove any Communications Support Module settings

+Recompile any Java UDRs that were compiled using JDK 5.0

+Reinstall and start the earlier database server

+Optionally update statistics on your tables after reverting

+Update statistics on some system catalog tables after reverting

+Verify the integrity of the reverted data

+Back up the database server after reversion

+Return the database server to online mode

+Register DataBlade modules

+Reverting clusters